by K.M. Richards

 There was obvious further investment when on October 11, 1965 "Hometown Television Service" made its debut on channel 18.
 WFAM-TV devoted a full 90 minutes at 6:00pm on weekdays to an expanded local newscast, followed by the CBS Evening News with Walter Cronkite and then a half-hour program devoted to "local issues, problems and events examined in depth."
 The station even gave away 500,000 S&H Green Stamps to viewers for watching the enhanced news block.

-Sarkes Tarzian's ownership thus brought some needed stability to the station's operation, although it was relatively short-lived: In 1962 when he proposed to move WTTV to Indianapolis competitor WFBM-TV/6 claimed there would be prohibited signal overlap with channel 18, and the move was later challenged by WISH-TV as well, which claimed Tarzian was trying to secure an affiliation with ABC in light of WLWI/13's license being in jeopardy.
-Tarzian asked the FCC to ignore the apparent overlap, but also offered to give up the UHF station if necessary; by October his request to move was denied, and it was not until 1966, after appeals, that his application to move WTTV was granted.
-As expected, WFAM-TV became a casualty of the move, and was sold in 1967 to Richard Shively, who owned multiple CATV systems and a minority interest in WLKY-TV/32 Louisville KY.
+Sarkes Tarzian's ownership thus brought some needed stability to the station's operation, although it was relatively short-lived: In July 1958 he filed for approval to move WTTV to Indianapolis -- even getting as far as the FCC issuing a notice of propsed rulemaking in December 1961 -- only to be challenged by competitor WFBM-TV's claim there would be prohibited signal overlap with channel 18 (the move was later challenged by WISH-TV as well, which claimed Tarzian was trying to secure an affiliation with ABC -- which filed comments endorsing the proposal, likely because Tarzian owned two stations affiliated with that network -- in light of WLWI/13's license being in jeopardy).
+Tarzian asked the FCC to ignore the apparent overlap, also offering to give up the UHF station if necessary, but by October 1962 the Commission denied the rulemaking.
+A petition for reconsideration was filed the following month and was denied in July 1965; the FCC issued a final denial of the 1958 application at the end of June 1967.
+(Tarzian had, in February 1959, been granted approval to dual-identify WTTV as Bloomington-Indianapolis, but its official city of license has remained unchanged to the present day.)
+By that time, Tarzian had branched into newspaper ownership by founding the Bloomington Tribune in September 1966 and it was speculated that he had spread himself too thin financially in the process; he sold WFAM-TV for $250,000 to former Courier & Journal sports reporter and Purdue radio sportscaster (and Lafayette native) Dick Shively, who co-owned CATV systems in eight states and held a minority interest in WLKY-TV/32 Louisville KY.
 Shively then applied for the call letters WLFI-TV (changed on February 11, 1968, the day after the Saturday ad in the Courier & Journal finally ended its more than seven year-long run).

 We'll leave the story there, because for all intents and purposes WLFI-TV became a new station, disconnected to great degree from its roots.
 Today, it transmits on VHF channel 11 and is still a CBS affiliate, also holding affiliations with The CW and Ion on two of its digital subchannels.